Choosing the Right Office Equipment

 Printers and Copiers

-Printers and copiers vary greatly in price and capability.
+Printers and copiers still have their place, even in a digital world.
+And they can vary greatly in price and capability.
 A printer, copier or multifunction machine that can handle most small office tasks costs vastly less than it used to.
 The sticker shock may come when you have to replace the ink cartridges.
 Investigate the cost of both the printer/copier and the cartridges and read customer reviews to understand how frequently you’ll need to buy new ink.

 - Page size, volume and frequency